 Location intelligence fuels transformation in the shared mobility business

 Uber, Maven, BlaBlaCar, Lyft, Ola – all these shared mobility companies exist thanks to location-based technologies.
 Location intelligence capabilities spur business models of ridesharing or hailing.
-User-centric apps that lie at their core are also empowered by LI, allowing users to compare the cost and travel time of shared vehicles with other transportation options.
+User-centric apps like Uber that lie at their core are also empowered by LI, allowing users to compare the cost and travel time of shared vehicles with other transportation options.

 China, Europe and the United States are the shared mobility main markets of nearly $54 billion in total in 2016.
 The market could see a 28 percent annual growth from 2015 to 2030.